 Excess growth is when pruning comes into action, and it becomes a must if your Monstera Adansonii Variegated has withered, damaged, or diseased leaves.

-You can control their colonies by spraying with neem oil or insecticidal soap or wiping the infested area with alcohol-dipped cotton wipes.
+You can control their colonies using neem oil sprays, insecticidal soap, or wiping the infested area with alcohol-dipped cotton wipes.

-Not to leave out the Adansonii are prone to diseases like Bacterial blight, Bacterial wilt, Root rot, and Anthracnose.
+However, Adansonii is prone to diseases like bacterial blight, wilt, root rot, and anthracnose.

 You can identify their presence from symptoms like yellow water-soaked lesions in leaf edges, veins and stems turning brown, and foul smell from roots.

-Prune off the damaged leaf as soon as you notice the diseased leaf and isolate the plant to control the further spread.
+Prune off the damaged leaf when you notice the diseased leaf and isolate the plant to control the further spread.

-Lastly, treat the Monstera Adansonii Variegated with copper-rich fungicide, Mancozeb, or dimethomorph to control the disease effectively.
+Lastly, treat the Monstera Adansonii Variegated with copper-rich fungicides to control the disease effectively.

 Prune the Variegated Monstera Adansonii every spring since these houseplants remain dormant during winter.

-Monstera Adansonii Variegated takes up good growth, attaining at least 1-2 feet yearly to reach a mature height of 3-8 feet indoors and 13 feet outdoors.
+Monstera Adansonii Variegated takes up good growth, attaining at least 1-2 feet yearly to reach a mature height of 3-8 feet indoors and 13 feet in the wild.

 According to ASPCA, the entire Monstera genus is mildly toxic to humans and pets, including the Adansonii Variegated.